JPLEAL79/Demo-Selenium-Java/README.md

 # Demo-Selenium-Java
-Este es un repositorio de automation Tienda: "AudioMusica"
-Usando el patrón de diseño   Page Object y Page Factory
-con el IDE Java Intellij Idea
+This is an automation repository Store: "AudioMusica" Using the Page Object and Page Factory design pattern with the Java Intellij Idea IDE